Classical Conditioning And Conditioned Response

 Many factors influence our behavior

 If you have never heard of Pavlov, then you may not know about Pavlov's dogs.
 These canines were laboratory animals used in testing his theory.
 In the late 1800s, Pavlov was working with dogs to determine why dogs salivated when being fed, and he accidentally discovered the classical conditioning response.
 Pavlov hypothesized that the canines would salivate when they were given their food, and a small tube was placed into their cheek to measure it.
-However, it was found that the dogs started drooling before they got their food.
-They would salivate when they heard the footsteps of the person bringing them the food.
+However, it was found that the dogs began to drool before they got their food.
+They began to salivate when they heard the footsteps of the person bringing them the food.

 After recording this reaction many times, Pavlov decided to try to condition the dogs to another stimulus and see if the salivating response could be learned.
 He used a clicking metronome to see if the dogs would salivate when hearing it, and, of course, they did not.
 Then, Pavlov introduced the metronome clicking every time the dogs were fed for several weeks.
 He once again introduced the metronome clicking to see if the dogs would start salivating, and they did, proving that his conditioning response worked.
 He went on to use other stimuli to see if he could condition the dogs to other noises, such as the ringing of a bell, which worked just as well as the footsteps and metronome clicking.